 Last night, the Lionel train under our Christmas tree–a low-budget special, of course–started struggling.
 It had been able to pull five cars before, but suddenly could only pull four.
 Here’s how I fixed it.

 The first thing that came to mind was that I’d never oiled any of the wheels on the cars.
 Oiling the wheels lets you pull 1-2 more cars than you normally could.
-Exactly how long you should go between oilings is a matter of religious debate, but I figured since I was having problems suddenly, that was a good indication that it was time.
+Exactly how long you should go between oilings is a matter of religious debate, and Delrin trucks don’t really need oil.
+But I figured since I was having problems suddenly, that was a good indication that it was time.

 But while I was oiling the wheels, I found the real problem.
 A piece of tinsel had gotten wrapped around the axle between the wheel and the truck side on one of the cars, so the wheel didn’t turn at all on its own.
 Rather than roll, the locomotive was having to drag it around the loop.
 It’s a wonder the locomotive was able to pull that car plus anything else, let alone three others.
 That’s an occupational hazard that’s unique to trains doing Christmas tree duty, but this time of year, I imagine it’s all too common.